 Antigen-antibody reaction triggers the inflammatory process.
-Inflammation is present at bone-ligament and bone-tendon junctions.
-There also occurs synovitis of synovial joints of the body, such as sacroiliac joint, hip joint, facet joint, etc. Joint becomes swollen and the movements of joints are limited.
-Destruction of articular cartilage occurs over time, followed by the subchondral bone formation.
+Inflammation takes place at bone-ligament and bone-tendon junctions.
+Synovitis of synovial joints of the body, such as sacroiliac joint, hip joint, facet joint, etc., also occurs.
+The joint becomes swollen, and the movements of joints are limited.
+Destruction of articular cartilage occurs over time, followed by subchondral bone formation.

-The costovertebral joints are frequently involved with limitation of chest expansion.
-Inflammation of bone-ligament junctions affect the sacroiliac ligaments, intervertebral joints, symphysis pubis and manubrium sterni.
-The inflammatory reaction is characterized by cellular infiltration, granulation tissue formation and erosion of the adjacent bones.
-Granulation tissue is replaced by fibrous tissue, which gets ossified over time leading to ankylosis of the joint.
+The costovertebral joints are frequently involved with the limitation of chest expansion.
+Inflammation of bone-ligament junctions affects the sacroiliac ligaments, intervertebral joints, symphysis pubis, and manubrium sterni.
+The inflammatory reaction is characterized by cellular infiltration, granulation tissue formation, and erosion of the adjacent bones.
+Granulation tissue is replaced by fibrous tissue, which gets ossified over time, leading to ankylosis of the joint.

-Ossification of the longitudinal ligament results in syndesmophytes.
-Syndesmophytes between two adjacent vertebral body bridges limit the movement and as a result the spine becomes stiff like bamboo.
-And so we call it as bamboo spine.
+The ossification of the longitudinal ligament results in syndesmophytes between two adjacent vertebral body bridges that limit the movement, and as a result, the spine becomes stiff like bamboo.
+And so we call it the bamboo spine.

-- Insidious onset of intermittent low back pain and morning stiffness.
-In the starting, there will not be any pain at rest.
+Insidious onset of intermittent low back pain and morning stiffness occurs.
+In the beginning, there will not be any pain at rest.
 The pain will be present only with movements and activities.
 Pain radiates down the buttock.
-Gradually, when the disease progresses, one may experience continuous pain at rest or on movement and the stiffness will get increased.
+Gradually, when the disease progresses, one may experience continuous pain at rest or on movement, and the stiffness will get increased.

-- It usually involves the insertion of tendon Achilles at the ankle joint.
-In about 10% of cases the disease starts from the peripheral joints usually hip joint.
+It usually involves the insertion of the tendon Achilles at the ankle joint.
+In about 10% of cases, the disease starts from the peripheral joints, usually the hip joint.

-- Asymmetrical polyarthritis may develop.
-As the disease progress it involves lumbar spine, the lordosis (concavity of lumbar spine) gets obliterated and then kyphosis (convexity of spine) may develop.
+Asymmetrical polyarthritis may develop.
+As the disease progresses, it involves the lumbar spine, the lordosis (concavity of lumbar spine) gets obliterated, and then kyphosis (convexity of the spine) may develop.

-- Peripheral joints such as shoulder, hip and knee may be involved with effusion, loss of mobility and movements.
-Pain and tenderness also present.
+Peripheral joints such as shoulder, hip, and knee may be involved with effusion, loss of mobility, and movements.
+Pain and tenderness are also present.

-- Progressive spinal deformity gives rise to typical kyphotic posture and subluxation of atlanto-occipital or atlanto-axial joint.
+Progressive spinal deformity gives rise to typical kyphotic posture and subluxation of the atlanto occipital or atlantoaxial joint.

 Extra Musculoskeletal Manifestations: